Light Dark

 }

 Represents a failed execution.
-Created by fail().
+Produced by fail() and surfaced as a run:fail event.